Onto-Med/gfo-light/README.md

 For each [release](https://github.com/Onto-Med/gfo-light/releases) of this ontology, a version IRI is available with the format `https://w3id.org/gfo-light/release/<VERSION>`.
 In addition, the version IRI <https://w3id.org/gfo-light/release/latest> always represents the latest version.

-When developing a domain-specific ontology using GFO-light, please create your classes as subclasses of *Continuant*, *Attributive*, *ProcessualEntity*, *SituationalEntity* and *TimeEntity* (or their subclasses, the more specific the better).
+When developing a domain-specific ontology using GFO-core or GFO-light, please create your classes as subclasses of *Continuant*, *Attributive*, *Process*, *Situation* and *TimeEntity* (or their subclasses, the more specific the better).
-You can also create the desired object or data properties (if possible as subproperties of GFO-light properties).
+You can also create the desired object or data properties (if possible as subproperties of GFO-core or GFO-light properties).

-For more information, see the [ontology documentation](https://onto-med.github.io/gfo-light/latest/) and our [user guide](docs/README.md).
+For more information, see our [user guide](docs/README.md), the [GFO-core documentation](https://w3id.org/gfo-core) or the [GFO-light documentation](https://w3id.org/gfo-light).

-Individual IRIs of GFO-light classes and properties (e.g., https://w3id.org/gfo-light/Category) are pointing to the RDF browser [RickView](https://github.com/KonradHoeffner/rickview).
+Individual IRIs of GFO-core or GFO-light classes and properties (e.g., https://w3id.org/gfo-light/Quality) are pointing to the RDF browser [RickView](https://github.com/KonradHoeffner/rickview).

 ## Examples